yngvemikkelsen/clinical-ai-deployment-threshold/README.md

 1. **A deployment threshold.** An intervention with sign-changing effects is beneficial across a setting only where affected-subgroup prevalence exceeds p\* = (|d_harm| + K/M) / (d_ben + |d_harm|).
 Empirically K/M = 4.3 × 10⁻⁶, so
-   the threshold is indistinguishable from its zero-cost limit of 0.5805.
+   the threshold is indistinguishable from its zero-cost limit.
+Groups are defined by measured response, giving p* = 0.50.

-2. **Published evidence cannot establish whether the condition is met.** No system in a 55-system extraction frame had been evaluated under the intervention, so the affected fraction is identified only under explicit classification assumptions.
+3. **Published evidence cannot establish whether the condition is met.** No system in a 55-system extraction frame had been evaluated under the intervention, so the affected fraction is identified only under explicit classification assumptions.
 Under no assumption the bound is the trivial interval 0–1.

-3. **Local screening has two independent requirements.** Cross-condition evidence breadth sets the prevalence a site must be able to assert, falling from 0.217 at one scored condition to 0.007 at six.
+4. **Local screening has two independent requirements.** Cross-condition evidence breadth sets the prevalence a site must be able to assert, falling from 0.210 at one scored condition to 0.071 at six.
 Within-site sample size sets whether the screen is reliable at all: specificity was 0.328 at ten documents, so a site more often concludes that a harmed system benefits.